Publish in Peer Community Journal

 Is there a danger of this journal playing the IF game?

-No. The non-use of citation metrics is a condition laid down in the statutes of the PCI organization, which is the publisher and owner of Peer Community Journal.
+No. The non-use of citation metrics is a condition laid down in the statutes of the PCI organisation, which is the publisher and owner of Peer Community Journal.

 Isn't it a paradox to have strong links with PCI-friendly journals and then create a journal?

 No, there is room for everyone.
 PCI-friendly journals are long-term established journals, with specific editorial policies and with specific communities of researchers seeking to publish in them.
-A scientist used to publishing in a learned society journal, for example, may well continue to choose to submit to this journal as a first choice.
-Peer Community Journal has been created to ensure that the authors of PCI-recommended preprints can publish their articles in a journal, with no possibility of refusal and no time delay.
+A scientist accustomed to publishing in a learned society journal, for example, may well continue to submit to this journal as a first choice.
+Peer Community Journal has been created to ensure that the authors of PCI-recommended preprints can publish their articles in a journal, without the possibility of refusal or time delay.

 Can I still submit my PCI-recommended article to the journal of my choice?

-Yes, the authors of PCI-recommended articles can do whatever they want with their articles: leave them on preprint servers or submit to Peer Community Journal, a PCI-friendly journal or any other journal.
+Yes, the authors of PCI-recommended articles can do whatever they want with their articles: leave them on preprint servers, submit them to Peer Community Journal, a PCI-friendly journal, or any other journal.

 Will Peer Community Journal last for long?

 Yes.
-Funding from public research institutions is available to ensure the functioning of the journal for at least the next 20 years.
+Funding from public research institutions is available to ensure the journal’s continued operation for at least the next 10 to 15 years.